Virginia Voters Support Legalizing Cannabis Sales

-A Christopher Newport University survey shows 60 percent of Virginians favor legalizing the retail sale of adult-use of marijuana products.
+A Christopher Newport University survey shows 60 percent of Virginia voters favor legalizing the retail sale of adult-use marijuana products.
 Virginians’ attitudes, like Americans’ attitudes, are increasingly supportive of ending the failed policy of marijuana prohibition and replacing it with a legal marketplace in which products can be safely regulated and sold to responsible consumers.

 “It comes as no surprise that a majority of Virginians support legalizing the sale of cannabis,” said NORML Development Director JM Pedini.
 “Virginians understand that prohibition has wasted millions of taxpayer dollars, derailed the lives of hundreds of thousands of hard-working Virginians, and that it has done nothing to protect our youth or provide for consumer safety.
 They’re ready for cannabis policies that work for, not against them.”